Being a trauma-informed preservice teacher Chancela Key

 Hello EduMagicians,

-During today's episode, I interview Chancela Key an elementary education major at IUSoutheast and soon to be graduate.
+During today's episode, I interview Chancela Key, an elementary education major at IUSoutheast and soon-to-be graduate.
 She is passionate about trauma-informed teaching.
 We connected through her professor, Dr. Asim.
-During our interview, Chancela shares her faith, passion for trauma-informed teaching, her favorite teaching moment, and how to learn from your experiences.
+During our interview, Chancela shares her faith, passion for trauma-informed teaching, her favorite teaching moment, and how to learn from her experiences.

 Adapt the expectations for the needs of the children in your classroom

-In her interview, Chancela shares her teaching story and how she got this idea of being a teacher.
-At first, she never wanted to be a teacher until she had a rough senior year and an influential teacher stepped in impacted her life.
+In her interview, Chancela shares her teaching story and how she got the idea of being a teacher.
+At first, she never wanted to be a teacher until a rough senior year when an influential teacher stepped in and impacted her life.
 A teacher took the time to pour into Chancela and persisted each day.
-Right before she graduated high school she decided that teaching was the way to go.
-Once she announced this to her mentor, she was at first discouraged to get into teaching.
-We are so glad that she joined the teaching field and followed her calling.
+Right before she graduated high school, she decided teaching was the way to go.
+Once she announced this to her mentor, she was at first discouraged from getting into teaching.
+We are so glad she joined the teaching field and followed her calling.
 Chancela wants to be there to help and support children who are experiencing or going through trauma.
 She also shares her journey into jail ministry and serving others.

 Be an advocate for yourself and your students - what are some resources that you recommend?